AkhmedovEhson/Alarm-Application/README.md

 # Alarm-Application
-Welcome to Alarm API ! 🌐
+🌐 Welcome to Alarm API !
-There are bunch of API routes.
-Just schedule, Alarm will send email in time 📧
+<br/>🖊️ There are bunch of API routes. <i>Just schedule</i>, Alarm will send email in time 📧

 # Versions
 * .NET 7 ⚡️